July 13, 2021

 - Hire a virtual receptionist service to assist with incoming calls such as Ruby Receptionist

 - Create a digital contract for customers to sign so that we could contact insurance companies on their behalf — We used Docusign

 - Register the brand name with our bank (this way, we could invoice and operate out of an existing company without having to create a new corporation every time)

 The Rapid Method was utilized to launch Jaspr — a business that sells air purifiers.

 As Jaspr prepared to launch in the D2C space (with only a single employee named Nicholas Belanger), Ontario's regulatory body for dentists published guidelines for reopening, which suggested that clinics needed an air purifier in every operatory...
 Rapid Method time...

 Within hours of setting up ads, Jaspr began to gain traction.
 Orders and inquiries were rushing in.
 Mike updated me on the situation and I quickly jumped onboard to assist.
 At the time, we were still in the midst of figuring out how/when it would make sense for me to join the Jaspr team, but this evidently became the most important project.

 We sold out instantly and were able to generate hundreds of thousands of dollars in a matter of days.

 Until now, my life has been one of constant change, often adapting to the outside world.
 But things are a little different now.
 I've learned that you can impose your will on the world and create your own opportunities without always having to wait around for them.

-It has been an exciting journey to say the least, but I'm finally starting to be at peace every time another natural disaster goes by, while continuing to stay focused on a single objective — That is, to help people breathe better through Jaspr.
+It has been an exciting journey to say the least, but I'm finally starting to be at peace every time another natural disaster goes by, while continuing to stay focused on a single objective — That is, helping founders automate operations so they can focus more on growth.